 - (0-6) What were you most dissatisfied with when using our product?

 It’s okay to target and learn the negative experiences of users.
 This question shows your users you care about negative experiences, and the answers can help in fixing them.

 And lastly, here are a few questions I’ve been asked when using different products that didn’t want feedback.

 - How would you rate your experience with our product?
 (1-5 Score)

 I’ve once seen a company ask this, instead of a regular feedback question.
 This provides similar data to the main question, but no data is too much data, right?

-- (0-6) Would you like to schedule a call with our What is Customer Success?
-Customer Success refers to the approach that has your company in a position where it ensures that each customer is successfully connected to their desired outcome….
-Team?
+- (0-6) Would you like to schedule a call with our Customer Success Team?

 - (8-10) Would you like to share your positive experience?

 Those who answer the main question with 8-10 are called “promoters”, so you can always incentivize them for promoting your business on their social media platforms or review sites.

 Just because the content of NPS surveys is universal, doesn’t mean you can’t mess that part.